Needlesslord/Research-Project-Installer/docs/README.md

 - Compatible with all major Windows versions, from Windows 95 to Windows 10

 - Unique compression methods, from ZLib to, what's most important, LZMA.
-LZMA is the best compressor nowadays since it hasthe best results with difference
+LZMA is the best compressor nowadays since it has the best results with difference

 - Multiple languages in one installer, and you can also create your own language files